epangelias/paracelsus/README.md

 - Refactor and simplify, make bloated features more componential, easy to add/remove, plugins
 - Fix push notifications on all browsers, test
 - Fix sse errors logged to server
-- PWA msg not shown on ios safari
+- fix PWA msg ios safari
 - Puppeteer testing
 - test out banners
 - Separate folder for app specific modules, mod or app
+- Rename global so no var conflict
+- Standardize nulls and undefined in singals
+- spererate dir for hooks?
+- Go route to make all non app related routes to be in a plugin??
+  - Or disconect modules from eachother and add seperate files for there implementation together in the app